 To pick up these messages Torre Bert used up to 21 antennas.
-The one displayed at left is a six-dipole array that could be tuned on 108, 137, 145.8 or 405 MHz.
+The one displayed above is a six-beam array that could be tuned on 108, 137, 145.8 or 405 MHz.
+This assembly was made of 6 small Yagi mounted over a large ground plane antenna.
+If it is fed in phase and correctly tuned, it can provide a 7.8 dB gain.
 They used also a single helical antenna placed at center of the large ground plane.
 It was controlled manually using a wheel installed in the tracking room.
 This antenna system offered a 7.8 dB gain over a single Yagi.
 This gain was so low that even the Gian Battista Judica-Cordiglia considered this system as unsuited or almost to pick up space communications as it was often at the limit of the background noise.
 But we will see in a moment that these frequencies hide other mysteries.

 Alleged John Glenn's recordings

 If by some ways the Torre Bert installation displayed some attracting but useless devices (display and vector maps) or had to manually rotate their antenna, the Judica-Cordiglia brothers had the right telemetry receivers, the suited antennas and, last but not least, the know-how to build a functionning receive space communication station.
 Here is an example of their skills.